jqlang/jq/README.md

 make LDFLAGS=-all-static
 ```

-To build from a released tarball (available on the release page), skip the `autoreconf` step, and flex or bison won't be needed.
+If you're not using the latest git version but instead building a released tarball (available on the release page), skip the `autoreconf` step, and flex or bison won't be needed.

 ##### Cross-Compilation